 Current wind turbine technology need to support very different load levels under variable wind speeds, which puts high mechanical demands on transmitting components such as gears, bearings, bushings or brakes.
 The multiple moving parts are constantly under wear, which leads to high maintenance costs.

-Vortex aerogenerator completely eliminates mechanical elements that can suffer wear by friction.
-The main materials used for manufacturing Vortex technology are carbon fiber polymers, plastics, steel, neodymium and copper.
-The working limits of these materials are far away from Vortex’s operational standars.
+Bladeless wind turbines completely eliminates mechanical elements that can suffer wear by friction.
+The main materials used for manufacturing Vortex turbines are carbon fiber polymers, plastics, steel, neodymium and copper.
+The working limits of these materials are far away from Vortex’s operational standards.

 Vortex Tacoma (2,75m) - Under development, not on sale yet!

-Of course, the aerogenerator is not immune to fatigue and stress forces.
+Of course, this wind turbine is not immune to fatigue and stress forces.
 Fatigue is defined by the weakening of a material caused due to repeatedly applied loads or forces.
 Vortex turbine’s rod suffers continuated flexion and a material failure could eventually occur.
 The first products have been designed paying special attention to this issue.

-One of the main advantages of Vortex technology are the low costs associated with the new technology.
+One of the main advantages of Vortex turbines are the low costs associated.
 We have estimated that Vortex turbines’ levelized cost of energy (LCOE) will be lower, which will allow a faster return on investment.
 Anyway, further research has to be done on this topic to say with certainity.